tanaypratap/teamtanay.jobchallenge.dev/content/faq/01_who-can-participate/index.md

 ---
-title: is challenge open for everyone?
+title: who can participate in this challenge?
 type: "faq"
 priority: "1"
 tags: ["participation", "registration"]